ipfabric/docs/docs/IP_Fabric_Settings/Discovery_and_Snapshots/Discovery_Settings/Vendors_API/AWS_Amazon_Web_Services.md

 ![AWS Management Console](aws/aws-management-console.png)

-Click `My Security Credentials` and open `Access keys` tab.
+Click `My Security Credentials` and open the `Access keys` tab.

 ![AWS - Your Security Credentials](aws/aws-your-security-credentials.png)

 To generate keys, click **Create New Access Key** and your keys will be generated.
-These access keys are available globally for all of yours AWS regions.
+These access keys are available globally for all of your AWS regions.

 ![AWS - Create Access Key](aws/aws-create-access-key.png)

-Copy those keys to the AWS API settings in your IP Fabric and don't forget to **fill the regions where the devices which you want to discover are**.
+Copy those keys to the AWS API settings in your IP Fabric and don't forget to **fill in the regions where the devices which you want to discover are**.
 Multiple regions can be set for one API key and secret.

 ![Add Connection](aws/aws-vendor-api.png)